Storage Solutions That Transformed Our Garage Makeover

 Golf Storage Rack

-We have yet to fill up all of the shelves in this golf storage rack, but I love that we have extra room for any additional sporting goods that come our way since Olivia is getting into golf lately too.
+It’s a great addition for anyone who plays golf, but I love that we have extra room for any additional sporting goods that come our way since Olivia is getting into golf lately too.

-For now, this rack is the perfect solution for Robert’s golf bag and golf balls.
 (My grandfather collected old golf balls for literally decades, and Robert still has a lot of them despite using them on the course all the time.)

 Bike Storage

-Surprisingly, we didn’t feel the need to rig up a wall mounted bike storage rack in our garage since we had this alcove space under our stairs to park them.
-Thankfully, we have plenty of wall space if we ever change our minds.
+Surprisingly, we didn’t feel the need to rig up a wall mounted bike rack in our garage since we had this alcove space under our stairs to park them.

 By having them in easy reach, they’re more readily accessible for the kids (and us) to use.